Is your weed killer carcinogenic?

 Asked by Reuters whether he had a conflict of interest, Portier said: "I agree that this has the appearance of being a conflict of interest.
 However, in my opinion, for this to be a real conflict of interest, I would have to be working for the EDF on pesticide related issues and/or specifically on glyphosate related issues.
 I am not."
 He said IARC's decision to include him as an invited specialist was "proper and reasonable."

-EFSA defended its finding on glyphosate and hit back.
-In a speech to the European parliament in December 2015, EFSA executive director Bernhard Url described the letter from 96 scientists as "Facebook science."
-He said it was taking an approach where "you have a scientific assessment, you put it on Facebook and you count how many people like it."
+EFSA defended its finding on glyphosate and hit back at IARC.
+In a speech to the European parliament in December 2015, EFSA executive director Bernhard Url described IARC as engaging in "Facebook science."
+He said the agency was taking an approach where "you have a scientific assessment, you put it on Facebook and you count how many people like it."

 Url said that was not how EFSA operated: "For us, this is no way forward.
 We produce a scientific opinion, we stand for it, but we cannot take into account whether it will be liked or not."